SolDevelop/RPCC/README.md

 # Updates
 Linux load.key is about to be done
 -
+# Coming Soon
+You Can Run the selected Commands in your Windows soon -
 If You Want to donate go to [PayPal](https://www.paypal.me/soldeveloperm)

 OS Support List: